 What will happen to my items being held at the Library?

 Items placed on hold prior to the Library's closure will remain on the hold shelf for seven business days after the Library reopens.
+New holds may be placed and picked up through Library to Go.

 Can I make book donations to the Library during the closure?